HarveyLab/mouseVR/README.md

 Mouse positioning relative to the screen:
 ![alt text](https://github.com/HarveyLab/mouseVR/blob/master/Guide/mouse_positioning_on_the_ball.png)
-Some people have placed the mouse further back to allow for more room for equiptment and this seems to be fine for behavior.
+You can place the mouse further back to allow for more room for equipment and this seems to be fine for behavior.

 Very approximate visual field coverage with the placement of the mouse as above:
 ![alt text](https://github.com/HarveyLab/mouseVR/blob/master/Guide/approximate_visual_field_coverage.png)